SuperTux/supertux/CODINGSTYLE.md

 # SuperTux Coding Standards

+## File Formating

+Do not have spaces at the end of lines.

+Files should always end with `/* EOF */` and a newline or a similar marker approprimate for the given language.

+Use one file per class.

 ## Repository Structure

-Avoid spaces at the end of lines.
-Files should always end with an empty newline.

 Properly separate between generic engine code and game specific code whenever feasible.

-External and third party libraries are not allowed in `src/`.
-They go to `external/`.
+Third party libraries are not allowed in `src/`, they go to `external/`.

-Use one file per class.

 ## Includes